Brightscout/msteams-load-test-scripts/README.md

 - Run the command `make init_users` to initialize users present in the config file.

 - Run the command `make create_channels` to create the new MS Teams channels and add the above users to them.

-- Go to your Mattermost account and connect any Mattermost channel with these new MS Teams channels.

 - Run the command `make create_chats` to create MS Teams chats between the users.